IRT-SystemX/dqm-ml/README.md

 There is two ways to use the dqm library :
   - Import dqm package and call the dqm functions within your python code
-  - In standalone mode using direct command line from a terminal, or run the DQm-ML container
+  - In standalone mode using direct command line from a terminal, or run the DQM-ML container

 ### Standalone mode